 Boyce, Meade, and Mell’s hand wringing over the state of the conservative, southern church possessed merit.
 As early as 1808, southern Churches stopped disciplining members for slave abuse.
 Glen’s Creek Church in Kentucky caved to pressure after six months and restored a slave owner who had sold a mother “down the River” without her child.
 When a Presbyterian Church member in South Carolina beat his slave to death in 1828, the church’s punishment consisted of a stern warning against repetition of the offense.
 In 1854, Congressman Preston Brooks resigned his seat in congress after senselessly beating Senator Charles Sumner with his cane after he criticized the institution of slavery.
 Brooks claimed to be a Christian.
 Some years earlier, he had written, “I am a great sinner but trust in the all atoning blood of an immaculate Savior to blot out my past transgressions.”
 Instead of rebuking the wayward Christian, the people of South Carolina reelected the congressman to the seat he had resigned.

-In 1845, Douglas offered a more honest assessment of the religion of the slaveholding South.
+In 1845, Douglas offered a more telling assessment of the religion of the slaveholding South.
 He wrote:

 I love the pure, peaceable, and impartial Christianity of Christ: I therefore hate the corrupt, slaveholding, women-whipping, cradle-plundering, partial and hypocritical Christianity of this land.
 Indeed, I can see no reason, but the most deceitful one, for calling the religion of this land Christianity…The man who wields the blood-clotted cowskin during the week fills the pulpit on Sunday, and claims to be a minister of the meek and lowly Jesus.
 The man who robs me of my earnings at the end of each week meets me as a class-leader on Sunday morning, to show me the way of life, and the path of salvation.
 He who sells my sister, for purposes of prostitution, stands forth as the pious advocate of purity.
 He who proclaims it a religious duty to read the Bible denies me the right of learning to read the name of the God who made me.
 He who is the religious advocate of marriage robs whole millions of its sacred influence, and leaves them to the ravages of wholesale pollution.
 The warm defender of the sacredness of the family relation is the same that scatters whole families, — sundering husbands and wives, parents and children, sisters and brothers, — leaving the hut vacant, and the hearth desolate.
 We see the thief preaching against theft, and the adulterer against adultery.
 We have men sold to build churches, women sold to support the gospel, and babes sold to purchase Bibles for the poor heathen! all for the glory of God and the good of souls!
 The slave auctioneer’s bell and the church-going bell chime in with each other, and the bitter cries of the heart-broken slave are drowned in the religious shouts of his pious master.